bedrockio/bedrock-core/services/web/src/utils/analytics/README.md

 ## Custom Events

 In GTM, anything not a pageview is considered a "custom event", and we can define these any way we want.
 Our strategy here will be to separate these into [interaction events](#interaction-events) and [data events](#data-events).
 Interaction events are concerned with the UI and require a single attribute in the code that will serve as a hook.
-Data events are a layer of structure that Bedrock provides on top of custom events that leverages interactions with the API and session storage.
+Data events are a layer of structure on top of custom events that leverages interactions with the API and session storage.

 ## Triggers and Tags